openlab-at-city-tech/openlab/wp-content/plugins/elementor/readme.txt

 = Minimum Requirements =

 * WordPress 6.0 or greater
-* PHP version 7.3 or greater
+* PHP version 7.4 or greater
 * MySQL version 5.0 or greater

 = Recommended Requirements =

-* PHP version 7.4 or greater
+* PHP version 8.1 or greater
 * MySQL version 5.6 or greater
 * WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)